July 5, 2026

 Here's what most small businesses miss about customer feedback: timing changes everything.

 Customer satisfaction score (CSAT) captures satisfaction in the moment.
 Think of it as checking your customer's pulse right after they interact with your business.
 Net promoter score (NPS) measures something deeper.
 It reveals whether customers see you as part of their future.
+Customer effort score (CES) measures a third thing: how hard customers had to work to get what they needed, which is one of the earliest signals that they're about to leave.

 With financial strain continuing to affect spending behavior across middle and lower income households, customers are more selective than ever.
 They can't afford to stay loyal to brands that disappoint them.